Planning an Awesome Family Adventure to Peru

-Besides cloudy and rainy conditions, we found the climate to be comfortable.
-We were warm hiking around the ruins, so a lighter rain jacket would be appropriate.
-You are right next to the Amazon jungle, so plan accordingly.
+Besides cloudy and rainy conditions, we found the climate to be comfortable and we were warm hiking around the ruins.
+Since you are right next to the Amazon jungle, a light rain jacket is appropriate.
 Conditions can change rapidly, so dress in layers.
 Also note that early morning or late afternoon are the best times to visit to avoid large crowds.

 During high season, you’ll need to make a special effort to secure all of your tickets ahead of time (entry, train, etc.) because they will sell out.
 See our instructions below on how to do this.